shubhendu23/event_managment_system/README.md

     models-> data models for sqlalchemy orm
-    service -> Base logics for operation on event and attendees tables. test -> testcases for all apis data -> Holding .sqlite file as sample data with table creation
+    service -> Base logics for operation on event and attendees tables. test -> testcases for all apis data -> Holding .sql file as sample data with table creation and .sqlite file as our database

 # Steps to run
 Clone the Repositry
 Switch to the app directory
-Install dependencies: RUN pip install -r requirments.in Set up the database:: RUN sqlite3 ../data/event_managment.sqlite < schemas.sql
+Install dependencies: RUN pip install -r requirements.in Set up the database:: RUN sqlite3 ../data/event_managment.sqlite < ../data/schema.sql
 App Run: RUN python3 uvicorn app.main:app --reload